Rughalt/D35E/README.md

 Use `packtool unpack <compendium file>` to unpack to json and `packtool pack <compendium file>` to pack to db (generating proper random nedb ids).

 ## Credits

+The software component of this system is distributed under the GNUv3 license while the game content is distributed under the Open Gaming License v1.0a.

 The entire base work of this system is based on Furyspark's on the PF1 system made over [here](https://gitlab.com/Furyspark/foundryvtt-pathfinder1)  and LoopeeDK#9498 work